strlngd/product-simulation-anomalies/PLANNING.md

 # Planning

+> This was the initial planning done before starting the project.

 > Disclaimer: This project is a concept mockup and not intended to fully replicate inventory management systems.

 ## **Overview**